pantasmc/pantas/README.md

 ---

-My personal Minecraft modpack designed as a modern, high-performance alternative to [OptiFine](https://optifine.net).
+An opinionated Minecraft modpack crafted for modern, high-performance gameplay.

 </div>